How can we induce autophagy? And when does it start? Learn about methods and foods that promote autophagy backed by science.

 Also, scientists could detect autophagy in the liver, muscles, pancreas, and adipose tissue in mice that they regularly trained on the treadmill (He et al. 201210).

 4. Intense Exercise

-According to studies, exercise intensity is more decisive for autophagy in muscles than a fasted-state (Schwalm et al. 201511).
+According to studies, exercise intensity is more decisive for autophagy in muscles than a fasted state (Schwalm et al. 201511).

 Accordingly, HIIT (High-Intensity Interval Training) is probably the best way to induce autophagy quickly.

-Foods That Promote Autophagy
+Foods That Induce Autophagy

 Furthermore, certain nutrients in food can induce autophagy: